marlovious/panebot/README.md

 ## Use Cases

 - Multi-screen media walls and art installations
-- Unattended kiosk and digital signage nodes
 - Event and venue AV control from a single operator machine
-- Home theater with independent zone control
-- Broadcast monitoring — multiple live streams on one display
+- Broadcast and security feed monitoring across named panes
-- Personal media server with full remote playback control
+- Remote machines running PaneBot, controlled over the network
-- Programmatic URL routing to screens from any client or script
+- Send any URL from a browser tab to any pane with one click
-- Development and testing of mpv-based media pipelines
+- Development and testing of mpv-based pipelines and scripts

 ---

-## Architecture
+## How It Works

-### PaneBot Dashboard — `panebot-tui`
+### `panebot-tui`

 Ratatui terminal UI.
 Connects to any daemon over WSS.
 Three-screen navigation:

 ```
-Log  ←[h/l]→  Panes  ←[h/l]→  Details (Playlist)
+Log  ←[←/→]→  Panes  ←[←/→]→  Details (Playlist)
 ```

-Pane state (playing, paused, stopped, volume, title) is updated live from the daemon.
-Command mode (`Tab`) gives direct mpv control — seek, volume, fullscreen, passthrough.
+Pane state — playing, paused, volume, title, position — is updated live from the daemon.
+Command mode (`Tab`) passes input directly to mpv.
+Switch between daemons with `C`.

-### PaneBot Service — `panebot-daemon`
+### `panebot-daemon`

 Async Tokio WebSocket server (port 9090, WSS).
-One daemon per node.
-Manages:

-- Launching and monitoring mpv instances over Unix sockets
-- Broadcasting typed events to all connected clients
-- Accepting commands (loadfile, playlist ops, layout switch, restart)
+Manages mpv instances over Unix IPC sockets.
+Broadcasts typed events to all connected clients.
+Accepts commands — loadfile, playlist ops, layout switch, keypress passthrough, restart.

-- Serving its known host list so the TUI and extension can discover other nodes
+In `local` mode it binds to `127.0.0.1`.
+In `remote` mode it binds to `0.0.0.0` and accepts LAN connections.
 Self-signed TLS cert generated on first boot (`pb.crt`, `pb.key`).

-On Linux, runs as a systemd user service under `uwsm`.
+On Linux, the daemon can run as a systemd user service — see [panebot-node](#) for a reference deployment.

-### PaneBot Node OS — Linux

-Cheap ThinkPad running Debian testing + Hyprland.
-The daemon starts with the session, panes spawn into the tiling layout in order, the display mirrors to HDMI.
-No desktop, no browser, no overhead — just streams.
+### Browser Extension

+Adds a context menu item to any page.
+Right-click → Send to PaneBot → choose daemon and pane.
+The current tab URL loads immediately.
+Works with any URL mpv can open.

+Requires the daemon's self-signed certificate to be trusted in the browser — visit `https://host:9090` once per machine to accept it.

+### Protocol

+The daemon speaks a documented WebSocket protocol.
+Typed events flow out — `node:snapshot` on connect, `property-change` as state updates.
+Commands flow in.
+Any client that speaks JSON can connect to a daemon, receive live state, and send commands.
+The full protocol is documented in [`docs/protocol.md`](docs/protocol.md).

 ### Workspace